Kamikaze (Walk the Moon song)

-"Kamikaze" is a song by American pop rock band Walk the Moon for their third studio album, What If Nothing (2017).
+"Kamikaze" is a song by American pop rock band Walk the Moon for their fourth studio album, What If Nothing (2017).
 It was sent to US alternative radio stations as the album's second single on April 17, 2018, through RCA Records.
 The song was written by the band members and songwriters Ben Berger, Ryan McMahon and Ryan Rabin; the latter three also co-produced it with Mike Elizondo.
 "Kamikaze" is an alternative rock and pop song that features multi-layered production with elements of electronic dance music.
 Its lyrics describe going all-in and having full control of one's self.

 "Kamikaze" was met with mixed reviews from music critics, with some commenting on the song's addictive and catchy nature, while others compared it unfavorably to the likes of Imagine Dragons.
 It peaked at number six on the Billboard Alternative Songs chart and became the band's fifth top-ten hit on the chart.
 A music video for the song, featuring multiple performers dancing in a stark white room, was released on April 16, 2018.
 "Kamikaze" was included on Walk the Moon's setlist for the Press Restart Tour (2017−18) and was performed on Jimmy Kimmel Live! and The Late Show with Stephen Colbert.

 Background and release

 "Kamikaze" was written by the members of Walk the Moon along with Ben Berger, Ryan McMahon and Ryan Rabin, who collectively go by the name Captain Cuts.
 The members of Captain Cuts also produced the song with Mike Elizondo.
 Mixing was handled by Neal Avron with assistance from Scott Skrzynski.
 The band recalled how the lyric in the chorus, "I'm a kamikaze", came to them "instinctually on day 1".
 Months later, they would spend a whole day "trying to come up with something better", but went nowhere with it.

 On November 7, 2017, "Kamikaze" was released as the fourth advance track and third promotional single from Walk the Moon's third studio album, What If Nothing.
-Following the release of its music video, the song was sent to US alternative radio stations a day later on April 17, 2020, by RCA Records as the album's second single.
+Following the release of its music video, the song was sent to US alternative radio stations a day later on April 17, 2018, by RCA Records as the album's second single.